43 Geography Trivia Questions [With Answers]

 Answer: The Ural Mountains, along with the Ural River, Caspian Sea, Greater Caucasus Mountains, Black Sea, and the Turkish Straits.

-Why it stumps people: “The Urals” is the quick answer, but it’s only part of the boundary.
-The full line is a composite running thousands of kilometers from the Arctic to the Mediterranean.
-No single natural feature separates the two continents, because the division is historical and cultural, not purely geographic.
+Why it trips people: “The Urals” is the quick answer, and it’s only part of the boundary.
+The full line is a stitched-together composite running thousands of kilometers from the Arctic to the Mediterranean.
+No single natural feature splits the two continents.
+The division is historical and cultural, not purely geographic.

 31. What is the shortest international border in the world?
 (Hard)